Dubsta/Rock-Scissors-Paper/readme.md

 #### Some TODOs
-* Add counters to keep track of wins.
+* Add counters to keep track of wins
 * Smooter animations
-* Adjust for moblie uesrs
+* Adjust for moblie users